stenbumling/license-manager/README.md

-# Nexer Örebro license manager (for internal use)
+# Nexer Örebro license manager

-This is a simple CRUD application for managing licenses – in particular for the Örebro office of Nexer Group.
+This is a CRUD application for managing licenses – in particular for the Örebro office of Nexer Group.
 Its purpose is to keep track of all our licenses so that they can make better decisions on how to allocate them.

 ## Tech stack